KEY POINTS

 - Automation: Tier 1 manufacturers must consistently produce high-quality products through automated factory processes.

-Tier 1 solar panels Australia retailers
+Tier 2 solar panels

 - Less experience: Tier 2 manufacturers have operated for two to five years.